Zupercharged/CDDA-Alternate-ear-graphics/Alternate ear graphics/README.md

 ## Issues
 At the time of this writing, all the features in this mod are tested and work as intended.
 Lets hope that lasts!

+## Other mods
+CDDA Extra car graphics - Adds extra tile options for certain car parts to make them more customisable and detailed.